ubiquitousidea/preppy/README.md

 This application is written for python 3.x.
 The only required package not included in Anaconda is:
 - python-twitter (http://github.com/bear/python-twitter)
+This can be installed through conda: "conda install python-twitter"

 ## Basic Operating Info
 The main driver script runpreppy.py requires the presence of a config file (config.json) and a code book file (codebook.json).
 The config file should contain the twitter authentication credentials needed for the API queries.
 They are a dictionary of the four arguments needed to instantiate a twitter.API object (from python-twitter package):